llowder/Zwiebelschaler/README.md

 ##FAQ
 - "Why"
   - Why not? hiera can be tricky to debug, and there are not any solid, uncomplicated ways to debug it so far.
-- "Why 'glowing-octo-ninja'?
+- ~~"Why 'glowing-octo-ninja'?~~
-  - I suck at naming, and this was a suggested repo name, and ninjas make everything better.
+  - ~~I suck at naming, and this was a suggested repo name, and ninjas make everything better.~~
+- "Why Zwiebelschäler?"
+  - I lie the way it sounds.
+It means "onion peeler" and that is what it does - helps you peel away the layers in your hiera hierarchy so you can see where things come from.
 - "Why doesn't it...?"
   - This is an early release, more features are planned.
 Feature requests and PRs are welcome.